Skip To Content

 How to take a meter reading if you have a smart meter

-To take a meter reading with a smart meter depends on which smart meter your looking at:
+The steps for taking a reading depend on which smart meter you’re looking at:

 How to read your electric smart meter